About the Website

 About the Author

 The Rockpile Project is the work of Chris Borhani.
-Originally from Michigan (USA), Chris studied at Michigan State University and earned a graduate degree from the University of Michigan before embarking on an overseas career which has lasted two decades, during which he has held faculty appointments as a lecturer of English at several universities in South Korea and Turkey.
+Originally from Michigan (USA), Chris studied history at Michigan State University and earned a graduate degree from the University of Michigan before embarking on an overseas career which has lasted more than two decades, during which he has held faculty appointments as a lecturer of English at several universities in South Korea and Turkey.
 He currently lives in Greece.

 Outside of the classroom, Chris has continued his studies of topics related to the past which he began during his formal education.
 His main interests are in archaeology, prehistory, ancient civilizations, mythology, art history, and languages — both modern and ancient.

 In addition to his nonfiction writing about ancient sites, Chris is also interested in creating fiction inspired by the mysteries of the past.
 In August 2019, he published his first novel, The Elmesu Stone, which is intended to be the first of a series.
 For more about Chris and his work as an author, please visit chris-borhani.com.